 The government also provides tax advantages.
 Homeowners can deduct the mortgage interest and property taxes from their income.

 Homeowners don’t have pay taxes on the capital gains from selling their home in most instances.
-Instead, they can exclude the capital gains from taxable income.
+Instead, they can exclude capital gains from taxable income.
 They must have owned and lived in the house for two of the five years before the sale.
 For singles, up to $250,000 of capital gains is tax-free.
 For marrieds filing a joint return, the tax-free amount is $500,000.

 The government promotes wealth building through homeownership over generations.
 Inheriting a home provides additional tax advantages.
 Children only pay taxes when they sell the home.
 Even then, the capital gain is calculated using the difference between the sale price and what the home was worth when the parents died.
-All the gain incurred while parents lived there is not taxed.
+All the gain incurred while parents lived it is not taxed.

 There is another reason home equity works in building wealth.
-Meeting a monthly mortgage payment forces many homeowners to save and invest.
+Meeting monthly mortgage payment forces many homeowners to save and invest.
 Even though the rent bill must also be paid, it adds nothing to a family’s wealth.